 Under the worst scenario, RCP (RCP 8.5), carbon emissions would continue to increase through the end of the century.
 As shown in Figure 3-87, results indicate that TMWA would not have a shortage in supply until the year 2069 (in one GCM) at a demand level of approximately 113,000 AF (36% higher than the current demand level of 82,000 AF).
 The same GCM shows a shortage in year 2070 as well.
 Then, as emissions levels continue to increase and extreme changes in the climate persist year after year, water supply shortages are shown to begin occurring again in 2085.
-Under this most extreme emissions scenario, model results show shortages occurring over the last 14 years of the run from 2085 through 2098 as Lake Tahoe goes below its natural rim.
+Under this emissions scenario, model results show shortages occurring over the last 14 years of the run from 2085 through 2098 as Lake Tahoe is projected to be below the rim in at least one of the eight GCMs in each of the last 16 years.
 Overall, out of the eight different GCMs in the RCP 8.5 scenario, there were 25 years out of 640 simulation years that showed a shortage (3.9%), and the first one did not occur until 49 years in the future.

 The volatility in the hydrology is greatest for the RCP 8.5 scenario.
 In the RCP 8.5 scenario, the duration of droughts is noticeably longer, and the droughts are clearly more extreme.
-The top chart in Figure 3-8 shows that Lake Tahoe goes below its natural rim for the last 16 years of the model run and never recovers.
+The top chart in Figure 3-8 shows that in the last year of the model run, at least one of the eight GCMs projects the elevation of Lake Tahoe to be almost seven feet below the natural rim.